 Texas State Car Inspections & Emissions Test

 Being an Official Texas State Vehicle Inspection Station, our mission is to ensure your vehicle is in compliance with annual state testing mandates and also safe for you and your family to drive.
-Each car inspection we do includes a comprehensive safety inspection, as well as any emissions testing requirements for your particular vehicle make, model, and year.
+Each car inspection we do includes a comprehensive safety inspection, as well as any state emissions testing requirements for your particular vehicle make, model, and year.

-Even when an emissions test is not required, meeting the annual state safety testing requirement gives you peace of mind knowing your vehicle is safe to drive and allows you the ability to renew your registration.
+Even when an emissions test is not required, meeting the annual state inspection testing requirement gives you peace of mind knowing your vehicle is safe to drive and allows you the ability to renew your registration.

 Book your appointment at your nearest Driver’s Edge auto shop for a Texas state inspection now.

-Requirements of the State of Texas for Vehicle Testing
+Requirements of the Texas State Vehicle Testing

 The State of Texas Department of Public Safety mandates the exact items required to be inspected and verified during a vehicle inspection and emissions test.
 They also issue the inspector licensing credentials which Driver’s Edge is proud to maintain.
 The annual inspection requirement is a bit like a yearly physical with your doctor where a wide variety of major components are tested to make sure they are all in working order.